ProprioCS/Provia.Documents/Power Table.md

 2. Visual Design and Branding:

-    - Clean, modern, and professional visual design that aligns with the Orion suite's branding guidelines
+    - Clean, modern, and professional visual design that aligns with the Provia suite's branding guidelines

     - Consistent use of color, typography, and iconography to create a cohesive look and feel